What is Tulsa Remote?

 Tulsa Remote provides resources to help finalists discover and secure suitable housing before they move to Tulsa, including a new housing portal.

 What exactly is remote work, anyway?

 Tulsa Remote is designed for individuals who have full-time remote employment with a company outside of Oklahoma.
 The term “remote employment” refers to individuals who do not have to physically travel into their place of work on a daily basis.
-Such individuals may even work for a company located outside of their city or state.
+For Tulsa Remote members, that means individuals are working for a company located outside of Oklahoma.
 Often, this is referred to as “working from home” or “telecommuting.”

 I work for a rideshare or delivery service like Lyft or Doordash.
 Am I eligible to apply?